 Character-Based Leadership—Essence and Form Needed to Harness Full Energy

-Form refers to what a leader does—behaviours and actions taken that demonstrate leadership competencies and often are driven by organisational rules and policies.
+Form refers to what a leader does—behaviors and actions taken that demonstrate leadership competencies and often are driven by organizational rules and policies.
 Form comes from the outside in.
 It is the image or persona the leader creates.

 While both essence and form are important, they need to be in balance.
 Often, if there is no integration between essence and form, a credibility gap appears and trust becomes an issue.
 Integrity is the integration between who one is and what one does—essence and form.